Youth Development brown bag webinar series archive

 April 18, 2012

 Research suggests that involving youth with nature can positively impact their health, well-being, sense of place and community.
-This webinar will explore the role of natural space and how to utilize it for effective positive youth development; it will include a focus on creating positive development experiences with nature during out of school time.
+This webinar will explore the role of natural space and how to use it for effective positive youth development; it will include a focus on creating positive development experiences with nature during out of school time.
 Interactions in and with nature are instinctive for children and youth, and provide a strong foundation for supporting nature-engaged families.
 Participants will overview relevant research and explore strategies for nature-related youth programming.

 Culturally Responsive Youth Work Matters